PennLINC/CuBIDS/docs/usage.rst

 all non-dominant Parameter Group to include VARIANT* in their acquisition field where * is the reason the Parameter Group varies from the Dominant Group.
-For example, when CuBIDS encounters a Parameter Group with a repetition time that varies from the one present in the Dominant Group, it will automatically suggest renaming all scans in that Variant Group to include ``acquisition-VARIANTRepetitionTime`` in thier filenames.
+For example, when CuBIDS encounters a Parameter Group with a repetition time that varies from the one present in the Dominant Group, it will automatically suggest renaming all scans in that Variant Group to include ``acquisition-VARIANTRepetitionTime`` in their filenames.
 When the user runs ``cubids-apply``, filenames will get renamed according to the auto-generated names in the “Rename Key Group” column in the summary.tsv